ethan-wickstrom/notez/docs/components/note-list.md

 ## Best Practices

--   Use `AppShell.Section` with the `grow` prop and `component={ScrollArea}` to ensure the `NoteList` correctly fills the available space and becomes scrollable within the `AppShell.Navbar`.
+-   Ensure `NoteList` is placed within a scrollable container (like `AppShell.Section` with `component={ScrollArea}`) within the `AppShell.Navbar` for proper layout and scrolling.
 -   Clearly handle the `isLoading` and empty states to provide good user feedback.
+The empty state message should guide the user on how to proceed.
 -   Delegate the rendering and interaction logic for individual notes to the `NoteListItem` component (Separation of Concerns).

 ## Troubleshooting